ENBell/best-practices/DMP-Forms.md

 -----
 ##### 1.2 Form Submission Process

 Forms are submitted and saved to a database (action='/form/capture').
 Forms with the truthy field values *faasub_send_to_sfdc* or *faasub_send_to_elq* are submitted to SalesForce or Eloqua, respectively.
-And various forms are being sent directly to Eloqua.
+Various forms are being sent directly to Eloqua.

 SalesForce is used as our main CMS.
 SalesForce can send data to Eloqua.